wawer77/even/README.md

 ## CURRENT TO DO:

-- Make balance updated on all transaction actions

 - Transaction model optional: true? - probably for validation problems, which are now solved? - tidy up
 - Balance attr_readonly, creator - tidy up the model
 - Balance archive buttons (only if even) -> make balance + all related transactions archived